-The Rose South property consists of 280 claims covering a total area of 148.81 km.
+The Rose South property consists of 280 claims covering a total area of 148.81 km2.
 It lies in the northeastern part of Superior Province, within the Eastmain greenstone belt.
 It is wholly owned by the Company.

-The 280 mining titles of the Rose South property were acquired via map designation during the period.
+The 280 mining titles of the Rose South property were acquired via map designation during the six-month period ended February 28, 2023.
 No exploration work was carried out on the property during the period.